The Times: 1890 to 1981

-In 1922, John Jacob Astor, son of the 1st Viscount Astor, bought The Times from the Northcliffe estate.
-The paper gained a measure of notoriety in the 1930s with its advocacy of German appeasement; editor Geoffrey Dawson was closely allied with government supporters of appeasement, most notably Neville Chamberlain.
+In 1922 John Jacob Astor, son of the 1st Viscount Astor, bought The Times from the Northcliffe estate.
+The paper gained a measure of notoriety in the 1930s with its advocacy of German appeasement; the editor Geoffrey Dawson was closely allied with government supporters of appeasement, most notably Neville Chamberlain.
 Candid news reports by Norman Ebbut from Berlin that warned of Nazi warmongering were rewritten in London to support the appeasement policy.

 Kim Philby, a double agent with primary allegiance to the Soviet Union, was a correspondent for the newspaper in Spain during the Spanish Civil War of the late 1930s.
 Philby was admired for his courage in obtaining high-quality reporting from the front lines of the bloody conflict.
-He later joined British Military Intelligence (MI6) during World War II, was promoted into senior positions after the war ended, and defected to the Soviet Union when discovery was inevitable in 1963.
+He later joined British Military Intelligence (MI6) during the Second World War, was promoted into senior positions after the war ended, and defected to the Soviet Union when discovery was inevitable in 1963.

 Frontpage weekly magazine The Times, 15 May 1940, with headline: "The old prime minister and the new".

 Between 1941 and 1946, the left-wing British historian E. H. Carr was assistant editor.
 Carr was well known for the strongly pro-Soviet tone of his editorials.
 In December 1944, when fighting broke out in Athens between the Greek Communist ELAS and the British Army, Carr in a Times leader sided with the Communists, leading Winston Churchill to condemn him and the article in a speech to the House of Commons.
-As a result of Carr's editorial, The Times became popularly known during that stage of World War II as "the threepenny Daily Worker" (the price of the Communist Party's Daily Worker being one penny).
+As a result of Carr's editorial, The Times became popularly known during that stage of the Second World War as "the threepenny Daily Worker" (the price of the Communist Party's Daily Worker being one penny).